rajexploit404/layer4-simple-ddos-proxy/README.md

 $ python layer4.py
 ```

-When prompted, input the following:
+When prompted, this is example input the following:

 ```
 Target IP: 102.232.121.44